The Fraser Family Album

 Full details of the Cooper family are here.

-Thanks to Patricia Helen Bridges, Anne Callanan, Helen Catchpole, Anthony Creasy, Gary Antoine DeBeaubien, Maggie Driver, Patricia FitzSimmons, Brian Gudgeon, Chris Hatten, Beverley Hitchcock, Charlotte Hoare, Elsie Hughes, David Alan Jones, Jim Kimpton, Roz King, Dr. Annemarie Kleinert, Ray Long, Phil May, Denise Santini Meinardus, Diane Poppy, John Stewart Richards, Ianthe Roper, Gail Sherratt, Sarah Talmage, Sheila Waterfield and Angela Watts for information and photographs.
+Thanks to Patricia Helen Bridges, Anne Callanan, Helen Catchpole, Anthony Creasy, Gary Antoine DeBeaubien, Maggie Driver, Patricia FitzSimmons, Brian Gudgeon, Chris Hatten, Beverley Hitchcock, Charlotte Hoare, Elsie Hughes, David Alan Jones, Jim Kimpton, Roz King, Dr. Annemarie Kleinert, Ray Long, Phil May, Denise Santini Meinardus, Diane Poppy, John Stewart Richards, Ianthe Roper, Gail Sherratt, Ellen Sych, Sarah Talmage, Sheila Waterfield and Angela Watts for information and photographs.
 Copyrighted photos are included in accordance with the principle of "fair use" for non-commercial purposes.

 For my complete family tree, see here.